kamiplay/kamiplay/README.md

 Then you can visit the local instance [here](http://localhost:5173) or, at local host on port 5173.

-## Updating a P-Stream Instance
+## Updating a KamiPlay Instance
-To update a P-Stream instance you can type the below commands into a terminal at the root of your project.
+To update a KamiPlay instance you can type the below commands into a terminal at the root of your project.
 ```bash
 git remote add upstream https://github.com/p-stream/p-stream.git
 git fetch upstream # Grab the contents of the new remote source